Sansui233/proxypoolCheck/README.md

 This is proxy health check and provider part of proxypool.
 You should have had a [proxypool](https://github.com/sansui233/proxypool) server available at first.

-Due to the poor availability of proceeding node health check on servers overseas, The best usage of this project is to run on your own server within Mainland China.
+Due to the poor availability of proceeding proxy health check on servers overseas, The best usage of this project is to run on your own server within Mainland China.

 ## Install&Run